Chevron buys Hess for $53 billion, 2nd buyout among major producers this month as oil prices surge

 Chevron said the deal will help to increase the amount of cash given back to shareholders.
 The company anticipates that in January it will be able to recommend boosting its first-quarter dividend by 8% to $1.63.
 This would still need board approval.
 The company also expects to increase stock buybacks by $2.5 billion to the top end of its guidance range of $20 billion per year once the transaction closes.

+The deal arrives a month after unions ended disruptive strike actions at Chevron's three liquefied natural gas plants in Australia that provide more than 5% of global LNG supplies.

-The boards of both companies have approved the deal, which is targeted to close in the first half of next year.
+The boards of both companies have approved the Hess deal, which is targeted to close in the first half of next year.
 It still needs approval by Hess shareholders.
+John Hess, the company's CEO, is expected to join Chevron’s board.
+His family owns a large chunk of Hess.

-Shares of Chevron Corp. declined nearly 3% before the opening bell Monday.
-Hess Corp.'s stock rose slightly.
+Shares of Chevron Corp., based in San, Ramon, California, declined more than 3% before the opening bell Monday.
+Share of Hess Corp., based in New York City, rose slightly.

 Credit: AP